micktwomey/2016-techie-christmas-quiz/questions/round3.md

 ---

-# What does the Juicero do?
-How much does it cost?
+# True or false?
+DNA is an abbreviation for ‘Deoxyribonucleic acid’.

 ---

-# What does the Smartduvet do?
+# What does the TweetPee do?

 ---

-# What does the Flosstime do?

----

-# What does the Huggies TweetPee do?
+# Who is Mr. Spocks father?

 ---